xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 testRuntimeOnly 'org.junit.vintage:junit-vintage-engine'
 ```

-This way you can write both spock (groovy) and junit 5 (java or groovy) tests.
+This way you can write both Spock (groovy) and JUnit 5 (java or groovy) tests.

 ## Extensions

 Provided extensions:

-* `@UseGuiceyApp` - for lightweight tests (without starting web part, only guice context)
+* `@UseGuiceyApp` - for lightweight tests (without starting web part, only Guice context)
 * `@UseDropwizardApp` - for complete integration tests

 Both extensions allow using injections directly in specifications (like spock-guice).